top of page

 • Make sure you are aligning with other leaders and communicating a consistent message

 • While seeking consensus is nice, it is not necessary and sometimes can be unhealthy.
 Take input, encourage healthy disagreement, make a decision and action the commitments.
-Using a framework (such as the Goals / Objectives and KPIs frameworks) help teams stay aligned, committed, and on task.

 • Assign responsibilities and deadlines to people, and get together as a team to track and measure them.
-Share your learnings and results, applaud and reward effort, growth, risk and innovation, as well as obvious success (e.g. more $) The RACI matrix spreadsheet might be a useful tool here.
+Share your learnings and results, applaud and reward effort, growth, risk and innovation, as well as obvious success (e.g. more $) The DRASCI matrix spreadsheet might be a useful tool here.

 • Exercises and decisions about how your team makes decisions before a decision needs to be made are helpful in pre-aligning on processes and making sure everyone is respected and on the same page.